SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/README.md

 ### workflowConfigsSubDirectoryOverride

-The `workflowConfigsSubDirectoryOverride` user config setting loads workflows from a subfolder within `_overrides/` instead of the username folder.
-For example, setting `"workflowConfigsSubDirectoryOverride": "coding-workflows"` loads workflows from `_overrides/coding-workflows/`.
+The `workflowConfigsSubDirectoryOverride` user config setting loads workflows from a named subfolder under `Public/Configs/Workflows/` instead of the username folder.
+For example, setting `"workflowConfigsSubDirectoryOverride": "coding-workflows"` loads workflows from `Public/Configs/Workflows/coding-workflows/`.

+Upgrade note: this setting previously resolved under `Public/Configs/Workflows/_overrides/<value>/`.
+It now resolves directly under `Public/Configs/Workflows/<value>/`; if you used the old location, move your override folder up out of `_overrides/`.